Skip to content

 Is Bread Low FODMAP?

-Regular wheat bread is HIGH FODMAP.
-At a typical serving of 2 slices (49g), wheat bread contains high levels of fructans that trigger IBS symptoms in most sensitive individuals.
+Finding the right low FODMAP bread can make or break your experience on the low FODMAP diet.
+Regular wheat bread is HIGH FODMAP at a typical serving of 2 slices (49g), containing high levels of fructans that trigger IBS symptoms in most sensitive individuals.
 Even 1½ slices (36g) is considered moderate FODMAP.
-Only 1 slice (24g) of wheat bread is low FODMAP - an impractically small serving for most meals.
+Only 1 slice (24g) of wheat bread qualifies as low FODMAP - an impractically small serving for most meals.

 • Gluten-free bread (made from rice, corn, or other low FODMAP flours): 2 slices typically low FODMAP